Enter Sir John

 Enter Sir John is a 1928 British crime novel by Clemence Dane and Helen Simpson.
 It concerns Martella Baring, a young actress, who is put on trial and convicted of murder and a fellow actor Sir John Saumarez who takes up her cause and tries to prove her innocence.
-It was followed by the sequel Re-enter Sir John in 1932.
+It was followed by the sequels Printer's Devil in 1930, and Re-enter Sir John in 1932.